ArkEcosystem/desktop-wallet/README.md

 ## Installing via Package Managers

 #### AUR
-For distros derived from Arch Linux the package is avaliable in AUR, just run:
+For distros derived from Arch Linux the package is available in AUR, just run:

 ```
 yaourt -Sy ark-desktop
 ```

 #### Homebrew
-For Mac users the package is avaliable in [Homebrew](https://brew.sh/):
+For Mac users the package is available in [Homebrew](https://brew.sh/):

 ```
 brew update